SeaQL/seaql.github.io/Blog/blog/2024-05-20-async-rainbow-bridge.md

 └─────────────┘           └──────────────┘
 ```

-It follow the usual 3 steps:
+It follows the usual 3 steps:

 1. create a flume channel
 2. pass the receiver end to a worker thread